dtolnay/mashup/README.md

   provide a way around this, you may use a single mashup invocation to define more than one substitution macro by using as many different substitution macro names within one invocation as you want.

-- If any ident pieces are integer literals, the entire set of ident pieces must be parenthesized: `m[K] = (my_ $route 0);`.

-- If targeting a Rust compiler older than 1.20.0, ident pieces must always be parenthesized.

 <br>